balijanos/pencil-imp4corona/README.md

   Icon_128x128.png
   ...
 ```
-The files named 'pageName.lua' are very simple scene templates which are can be modified by the user while once generated never will be overwritten.
+The files named 'pageName.lua' very simple scene templates which are can be modified by the user while once generated never will be overwritten.
 The files staring with 'pimp_' are core UI desing container files and always will be replaced if the 'pimp.import' called.

 ### Using generated Corona objects